Chicken Fried Chicken with Cream Gravy

 - With a long-handled fork, carefully place each chicken breast into the hot oil.
 Protect yourself (and your kitchen) from the popping grease that results.
 Fry chicken breasts on both sides, turning once, until golden brown.
 Reduce heat to low, cover and cook 15 to 18 minutes until chicken pieces are done through.
 Drain on paper towels.

-- After the chicken is removed from the pan, pour off all but about 2 tablespoons of oil, keeping as many as possible of the browned bits in the pan.
-Heat the oil over medium heat until hot.
+- After the chicken is removed from the pan, pour off the pan drippings, reserving 2 tablespoons.
+Keep as many as possible of the browned bits in the pan.
+Return the reserved oil to the skillet, and heat oil over medium-high heat until hot.

-- Sprinkle 3 tablespoons flour (use the left-over flour from the chicken fried chicken recipe (waste not -- want not) in the hot oil.
-Stir with a wooden spoon, quickly, to brown the flour.
+- Sprinkle 3 tablespoons flour (use the left-over flour from the chicken fried chicken recipe) in the hot oil.
+Stir well with a wooden spoon, quickly, to brown the flour and form a roux.

-- Gradually stir in 3/4 cup milk and 3/4 cup water, mixed together, stirring constantly with the wooden spoon and mashing out any lumps.
-Lower heat, and gravy will begin to thicken.
-Continue cooking and stirring a few minutes until gravy reaches desired consistency.
-Check seasonings and add more salt and pepper according to your taste.
+- Gradually stir 1-½ cups milk into the roux, stirring constantly with the wooden spoon, mashing out any lumps, and bring to a boil.
+Continue stirring a few minutes as gravy thickens and reaches desired thickness.
+Check seasonings and add ground black pepper and salt to taste.

-Note to persons new to Cream Gravy: Gravy-making is an inexact science.
-Cream gravy is supposed to be thick, but if you think it's too thick, add more liquid until you're satisfied with it.
-Read our article on how to make gravy.
+- Note to Cream Gravy novices: Gravy-making is an inexact science.
+Cream gravy is supposed to be thick, but if you think it's too thick, add more milk, a little at a time, until you're satisfied with it.